NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 The explanation behind the shortcut employed above is that the precise cameras and the bathy info are fully used only at the triangulation stage.
-The preprocessing step (step 0), mostly does alignment, for which some general knowledge of the cameras is sufficient.
+The preprocessing step (step 0), mostly does alignment, for which some general knowledge of the cameras and bathy information is sufficient.
+But the alignment of land-water masks happen at the preprocessing stage, and that is why one cannot change these at the triangulation step.

 .. _bathy_map: